hannahro15/ready-steady-eat/README.md

 # Ready, Steady, Eat!
 (Milestone 4)

  An online food shop called Ready, Steady, Eat! that sells meals and fresh food products for my Milestone 4 project.
-This ia full-Stack Django e-commerce project.
+This ia Full-Stack Django E-commerce project based on the Boutique Ado project.
+It is customised and contact and faq pages added in with models.

  # UX